guimeya/new_srs_lab/docs/index.rst

 The Internet connection is also a constraint for the application.
 Since the application fetches data from the database over the Internet, it is crucial that there is an Internet connection for the application to function.

+The web portal will be constrained by the capacity of the database.